-For Warranty service, the purchaser will be advised to return or deliver the defective Product freight and all fees prepaid, to an InFocus Service Center or to a service facility authorized by InFocus.
+For Warranty service, the purchaser will pay to return or deliver the defective Product and will pay all freight, duty, taxes, VAT, fees, incidental clearance and customs charges to ship the unit to an InFocus Service Center or to a service facility authorized by InFocus.
 When returning Product to InFocus, a Return Material Authorization Number (RMA #) is required and must be clearly displayed on the outside of the shipping carton or a similar package affording an equal degree of protection.
 InFocus or the service facility authorized by InFocus will return the repaired/replaced Product freight prepaid to the purchaser.